 Pennsylvania Physical Map:

 This Pennsylvania shaded relief map shows the major physical features of the state.
-For other nice views of the state see Pennsylvania Satellite image, Pennsylvania wall map or the Pennsylvania map by google.
+For other nice views of the state see Pennsylvania Satellite image

 Pennsylvania Rivers Map:

 This map shows the major streams and rivers of Pennsylvania and some of the larger lakes.
 The state's drainage systems are separated by the Eastern Continental Divide and the St. Lawrence Seaway Divide.
 The eastern and central parts of the state are within the Atlantic Ocean Watershed.
 Within this watershed the Susquehanna River drains much of Pennsylvania and enters Chesapeake Bay while the Delaware River forms the eastern boundary of Pennsylvania and drains into Delaware Bay.
 Small portions of Erie and Potter Counties drain into Lake Erie and are in the St. Lawrence Watershed.
 The remainder of the state is in the Mississippi River Watershed.
 One of five North American Triple Points is located in Pennsylvania.
 An unnamed hill in Potter County is the intersection of Eastern Continental Divide and the St. Lawrence Seaway Divide.
-Most of these lakes and streams can be clearly seen on the Pennsylvania Satellite Image.
-We also have a page about Pennsylvania water resources.
+Most of these lakes and streams can be clearly seen on the Pennsylvania Satellite Image

 Pennsylvania Elevation Map: